Travel and Tourism

 Accommodation and Resources

 The subject is taught in IT suites for assignment work, meaning that students have access to the latest IT facilities to produce their assignment work.
-Theory lessons are delivered in Social Science classrooms to ensure maximum use of interactive whiteboards and BTEC resources such as textbooks, holiday brochures and guidebooks.
+BTEC resources include textbooks, holiday brochures and guidebooks.

 The course is student centred.
 Students learn through investigation and research during lessons.
 It is vital that students learn to develop their independent research skills to ensure they can complete every assignment to the best of their ability.